-Acrobat, Adobe Reader DC and Adobe Acrobat Reader DC all have unlock buttons for unlocking documents.
+Acrobat, Adobe Reader DC, and Adobe Acrobat Reader DC all have to unlock buttons for unlocking documents.
 The lock icon is located in the upper left corner.
 Click on this unlock button to undo a file’s security settings.

 - Click open to access your PDF documents in Acrobat.